Creative Writing and Literary Arts

-Richard Chiappone is the author of Water of an Undetermined Depth, a collection of short fiction published by Stackpole Books (2003).
-The story "Raccoon" from this collection was made into a short film and featured at international film festivals.
-He has taught at the University of Alaska Anchorage and served as a senior associate editor at Alaska Quarterly Review.
-His work has recently been featured on the BBC Radio 3 literary show "The Verb."
+Richard Chiappone's Raccoon, from his collection of short fiction in Water of an Undetermined Depth, was made into a short film and featured at international film festivals.
+He has taught at UAA and served as a senior associate editor at Alaska Quarterly Review.
+His work has been featured on the BBC Radio literary show "The Verb."
 He now also teaches at the Kachemak Bay Campus of Kenai Peninsula College and lives with his wife on the Anchor River.
-Opening Days, a new collection of short fiction and essays on outdoor sports was published in 2010.

 What's a man to do when his life is just work and trouble?
 Some hunt, some fish, some drink, some gamble.
 Richard Chiappone writes about them all--men living their lives, doing what they have to, and getting through the day.
 These characters are real, gritty, imperfect working men, who make the wrong choices and mess up.
 These stories about real people, tough and resilient, making hard choices, are a powerful and inspiring collection.